Zangxuepu/fnproject-tutorials/README.md

 ## Fn Flow Saga Pattern

 Fn Flow provides a way to orchestrate functions to build sophisticated applications--initially using Java and soon with other programming languages.
 [In this tutorial you will learn how to use Fn Flow to implement a Java travel booking system that leverages functions written in a variety of languages.](FlowSaga/README.md)

-## Containers as Functions

-[This tutorial provides a simple example of how to define an Fn function using a custom built Docker containeer.](ContainerAsFunction/README.md)